 Alexandra Palace Fireworks Festival | Nov 1st–2nd | £8.50 – £12.00

 If you want to make a real night of it, there is nowhere better to head than good old Ally Pally.
-The annual fireworks festival has been running for over 150 years and gets bigger every year, and 2017 brings an incredible weekend of entertainment and fiery fun for everyone to enjoy.
-So popular it is being held across two nights, you can arrive in time for the bonfire lighting, watch the incredible parade and enjoy the laser show before the fireworks even begin!
-The parade is an unusual highlight, with fire-eaters, animatronics, flame jets, puppets, dancers and drummers amongst others—and this year’s theme is the Phoenix!
-With adult tickets only costing £11 and child tickets up to the age of you certainly get to make the most of your night!
+The annual fireworks festival has been running for over 150 years and gets bigger every time.
+2018’s display brings an incredible weekend of entertainment and fiery fun for everyone to enjoy.
+So popular it is being held across two nights, you can arrive in time for the bonfire lighting, watch the incredible circus and choir combo and enjoy the laser show before the fireworks even begin!
+The family area, food stalls and craft beer options will keep you full and there’s ice skating and a Bier festival for a little extra cost too.
+You can get your tickets for Friday or Saturday here (note: there is no two-day ticket available).

 Fiery family fun